MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/camera-privacy-controls.md

 ---
-title: Camera privacy controls
+title: Camera privacy shutters and kill switches
 description: Provides device design guidance for privacy shutters and kill switches, considerations for shutter state sensing, and how shutters are expected to interact with existing HLK requirements for indicator LEDs. ms.date: 03/18/2022
 ---

-# Camera privacy controls
+# Camera privacy shutters and kill switches

 This topic provides device design guidance for privacy shutters or kill switches, considerations for shutter state sensing, and how shutters are expected to interact with existing HLK requirements for indicator LEDs.